PSP-1 - Capability Model and Grammar

 - Environment and declaration references (e.g., "action", "resource", "Pairs#CID") MUST be encoded deterministically and consistently wherever they appear.

-- Indefinite-length encodings and non-normalized strings MUST NOT appear in canonical bytes (see PSP-3 for encoding constraints).
+- Indefinite-length encodings and non-normalized strings: All strings MUST be NFC-normalized and encoded with definite lengths.
+Indefinite-length encodings and non-normalized strings MUST NOT appear in the canonical bytes (see PSP-3 for encoding constraints).

 - Canonicalization MUST fail, and verification MUST deny, if a Program contains an unknown operator, ill-typed arguments under a builtin's signature, non-normalized strings, prohibited numbers, or otherwise cannot be normalized.